 If you find any problem with CPANELX3, please fill in a support ticket describing any error and giving as much details as you can.

-This new control panel will make your migration to a paid plan from ifastnet.com much easier for you because it is a very similar panel to the paid hosting one.
+This new control panel will make your migration to a Paid Hosting from ifastnet.com much easier for you because it is a very similar panel to the paid hosting one.

 New servers are being added to this free hosting platform by our tech staff.
 Free hosted websites will experience some downtime.
 We hope to resume operations as soon as possible.
 Thanks for your patience.